Skip to main content

 Yes.
 CVE-2025-54135 and CVE-2025-54136 were both real remote-code-execution-class vulnerabilities in the cloud-brokered agent architecture.
 Cursor patched them.
 The architectural pattern that made them possible (cloud broker plus remote server trust) has not changed.

-Will Bodega One be open source?
+Will Bodega One Code be open source?

-What happens if Bodega One gets acquired?
+What happens if Bodega One Code gets acquired?

-When can I actually use Bodega One?
+When can I actually use Bodega One Code?

 The switch